 If you are looking for something a little more unique, keep an eye out for City Lane and City Arcade (which run parallel to each other between Flinders and Sturt).
 The boutique-style bars and restaurants in these two laneways are some of the most popular that Townsville has to offer.

-On the hunt for something a little cheaper, especially backpacker style food options, follow Flinders Street back towards the beach.
+On the hunt for something a little cheaper, especially backpacker-style food options, follow Flinders Street back towards the beach.
 There are some really good and cheap takeaway options along this stretch.

 This stretch of Flinders Street is also where you will find a good variety of bars and nightclubs to kick on into the evening.

-And if you have a travel-related question you would like me to answer, head on over to my contact page to get in touch and let me know.
+And if you have a travel-related question that you would like me to answer, head on over to my contact page to get in touch and let me know.